 Independent Contract Worker is a non-employee category applied to personnel hired on a contract basis for a specified time and or specified project.
 An independent contract worker is not an employee of the Diocese.
 An independent contract worker completes a W-9 form and receives a 1099 form at the conclusion of each calendar year for Internal Revenue Service income reporting requirements.
 An independent contract worker is paid strictly for time worked and is not entitled to any other benefits of employment.
-Unless specified in a written contract, an independent contract worker can be terminated at any time for any reason.
+Unless specified other written contract, an independent contract workers can be termed at any time for any reason.